kristian-lange-tw/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 1. This button creates one study link without a comment.
 This button is a shortcut to the 'New Study Links' button.
 1. Lets you create several study links and lets you add a comment to them.
 The comment is only a hint for you that you can use to destinguish your study links.
 You can create Personal type study links in bulk by changing the Amount value.
 1. This is the study code.
 [You can hand this to your workers](Run-your-Study-with-Study-Links.html#study-code--study-entry-page).
 1. This is your actual study link.
 Hand this to your workers.
 There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
 2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
-Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
+Use the <span className="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span className="glyphicon glyphicon-qrcode"></span> to get the QR code.
 1. Use this checkbox to de-/activate a single study link.
 A deactivated study link can not be used to start a study run (but an already started study run can continue to run).

 ![Study Links page screenshot](/img/study_links_14.png)